theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/Getting-Started.md

 	![IDE Menu](art/getting-started/ide-install.png)

-	**IMPORTANT**: This extension uses `npm` and `node` for various purposes--follow the [official guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if you do not already have it installed.
+	**IMPORTANT**: For Tailwind v3 projects, `npm` and `node` are required for building and configuration file parsing--follow the [official guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if you do not already have it installed.

 ## Existing Projects

-2. The extension will automatically try to find a `tailwind.config.{js,cjs,mjs,ts,cts,mts}` in your solution.
-If it is not found, however, you can manually set it by **right-clicking your file and selecting 'Set as Tailwind CSS configuration file'**.
+2. The extension will automatically try to find a css file with `@import "tailwindcss"` or a JavaScript configuration file named `tailwind.config.{js,cjs,mjs,ts,cts,mts}` in your solution.
+If not found, however, you can manually set it by **right-clicking your file and selecting 'Set as Tailwind CSS configuration file'**.

 	**Extension features will only be enabled if a configuration file is found.**